Table of Contents

 Ahrefs Related Terms

-The Matching Terms report will pull terms that match the seed keywords you initially input, whereas Ahrefs Related Terms report will pull all related items.
+The Matching Terms report will pull terms that match the seed keywords you initially input, whereas the Ahrefs Related Terms report will pull all related items.
 Since the output may not contain your seed keywords, this report can be abundantly helpful in finding terms that may not be as obvious.

 Ahrefs Search Suggestions